cloudinary-community/gatsby-source-cloudinary/README.md

 * resource_type - Optional (String, default: image).
 The type of file.
 Possible values: image, raw, video.
 Relevant as a parameter only when using the SDKs (the resource type is included in the endpoint URL for direct calls to the HTTP API).
 Note: Use the video resource type for all video resources as well as for audio files, such as .mp3.
 * type - Optional (String, default: all).
 The storage type: upload, private, authenticated, facebook, twitter, gplus, instagram_name, gravatar, youtube, hulu, vimeo, animoto, worldstarhiphop or dailymotion.
 Relevant as a parameter only when using the SDKs (the type is included in the endpoint URL for direct calls to the HTTP API).
-* prefix - Optional.
-(String).
-Find all resources with a public ID that starts with the given prefix.
-The resources are sorted by public ID in the response.
 * max_results - Optional.
 (Integer, default=10. maximum=500).
 Max number of resources to return.
 * tags - Optional (Boolean, default: false).
 If true, include the list of tag names assigned each resource.